jmccrystal/vertex-rs/README.md

 - `echoall <message>`: Echo a message to all connected clients (generally intended for ensuring client connectivity)
 - `run <ip> <command>`: Execute a PowerShell command on a specific client
 - `popup <ip> <message>`: Display a popup message on a specific client's machine
-- `screenshot <ip>`: Attempt to take a screenshot of a specific client's screen (currently unfinished)
+- `screenshot <ip>`: Take a screenshot of a specific client's screen
 - `list`: List all connected client IPs
+- `help`: Show this help message

 ### Example Usage